-Improvements requests to the Speak Up platform can be provided to the compliance committee.
-In 2023, no such requests were made.
+Improvement requests to the Speak Up platform can be provided to the compliance committee.
+In 2024, no such requests were made.

-Furthermore, once per month, at town hall meetings, employees are given the opportunity to ask questions and express topics of concern to the Executive Committee anonymously.
-The Executive Committee uses this tool to obtain direct information regarding matters of general concern to employees.
-At the session, employees can communicate questions in writing to the Executive Committee.
+Furthermore, once per month, at town hall meetings, employees are given the opportunity to ask questions and express topics of concern to the EC anonymously.
+The EC uses this tool to obtain direct information regarding matters of general concern to employees.
 The questions can be read by all participants.
 When a question obtains support from a sufficient number of participants, the question is answered by management or postponed to the next staff information meeting, if the answer requires further investigation.
 Participants can ask questions or make suggestions for improvement of processes.
-The Executive Committee, where useful and appropriate, takes action to improve issues of concern.
+The EC, where useful and appropriate, takes action to improve issues of concern.